 What makes a home investment a smart one?
-For starters—and this is the obvious one—it should pay dividends when the time comes for you to put your home on the market.
+For starters, and this is the obvious one, it should pay dividends when the time comes for you to put your home on the market.
 A smart home investment is one that makes your home more desirable to potential buyers.
 But more than that, we firmly hold that a truly great home expense is one that allows you to invest in the present, too—upgrades and additions that will improve your quality of life right now!
 After all, you’re still living there!
 Long-term payout and immediate benefit?
 Now that’s something our wallets can get behind.
 Read on for 11 changes we recommend making to your home—from the nitty-gritty fundamentals to flourishes that promise to bring you joy every single day.

 This may come as a surprise, but appraisers take plumbing into heavy consideration when assigning a valuation on a home.
-Though repiping sounds like a huge headache (and mess!), it’s actually rather straightforward these days.
+Though re-piping sounds like a huge headache (and mess!), it’s actually rather straightforward these days.
 Improved technology means the whole undertaking will take less time and cost less money than you’re probably imagining.
 Tackle this first before your consider any superficial updates.

 A bright, well-lit interior is fundamental to loving your home a little bit more each day.
 And though floor and table lamps are great décor elements, you should have a source of overhead light in every room.
 If you live in an older home without ceiling fixtures of any sort (many midcentury homes lack them), hire an electrician to rewire your home.
-While you’re at it, install dimmers to optimize your lighting throughout the day.
+While you’re at it, install dimmers to optimise your lighting throughout the day.

-Interior doors deserve to be substantial too!
+Interior doors deserve to be substantial, too!
 In addition to better controlling sound and temperature, solid wooden doors will impart an enduring richness to your home that will greatly increase its overall value.

-Nothing gives the appearance of a high-end custom design quite like built-ins.
+Nothing gives the appearance of a high-end, custom design quite like built-ins.
 Plus, who wouldn’t want to have a beautiful library room in their home?
 This aesthetic investment will have a long-term payoff, and it’s an elegant way to make any home feel personal and lived-in.
 The special detail won’t be lost on future buyers, either.

-Along with replacing hollow-core doors, you should also swap low-grade door handles and other hardware and fixtures throughout your home.
+Along with replacing hollow core doors, you should also swap low-grade door handles and other hardware and fixtures throughout your home.
 If you can’t quite afford to renovate or gut your kitchen or bath, this budget-friendly alteration can be a big-impact alternative.
 You’ll be blown away by how transformative something as simple as sleek modern drawer pulls and shiny sink faucets can be.

 Louise Desrosier for Milk Magazine

 What investment are you considering for your home?
 Share your plans in the comments.